trangml/personal-site/src/data/about.md

 <!-- At Arthena, I have learned how to build teams, manage people, shape culture, develop relationships with customers, sell enterprise products, and build on-line predictive models with technologies like [Dask](https://dask.org/), [Dagster](https://dagster.io/), [TensorFlow](https://www.tensorflow.org/), and [spaCy](https://spacy.io/).
 I primarily work as a data engineer but have broad experience across Arthena’s stack. -->

 # Some history
 I was born in Oklahoma.
+I moved to Virginia.

+I learned programming at the Governor's School at Innovation Park

 # I like